Thoracic Outlet Syndrome in Southend-on-Sea & Leigh-on-Sea, Essex

 Thoracic Outlet Syndrome

 We offer advice and treatment for thoracic outlet syndrome in Southend-on-Sea at The Body Matters.
 Treatments are available from our clinic based in Leigh-on-Sea, Southend, Essex.
 We also offer telephone & online support and remote consultations.
+Call us on 01702 714968 for more information.

 What is thoracic outlet syndrome (TOS)?